Office of Community-Based Learning

 Contact: Jenny Gonzalez, Program Director, jkgonzalezmonge@maryu.marywood.edu

 Activity: The S.T.A.R.S. program offers Hispanic and Latinx youth in grades 7th-12th grade the opportunity to explore their long-term goals while also providing support to parents and families.
 The STARS program offers parents workshops in Spanish that focus on important topics related to helping their students understand career paths and apply to post-secondary education.
-A course partnership can including developing a Spanish language presentation on related topics such as completing the FAFSA, understanding the college application process, or other related topics.
+A course partnership can include developing a Spanish language presentation on related topics such as completing the FAFSA, understanding the college application process, or other related topics.

 Technology Support for Small Businesses/Non-profits